iaincollins/jess/README.md

 If you are creating your own library from a collection, you might wish to customise the library to use callbacks or event triggers instead.

-It's possible future versions of Jess will support callbacks or event triggers.
+Future versions of Jess may generate methods that support callbacks or event triggers by default.